 Alejandro Gómez Guillén

 Conductor and violinist Alejandro Gómez Guillén is passionate about sharing music in a way that is compelling, uplifting, and educational.
 Currently serving as Omaha Symphony’s Assistant Conductor, he is completing six seasons as artistic director and conductor of Bloomington Symphony Orchestra, with which he led the world premiere of Mickey Tucker’s Spiritual Collage and the Indiana premiere of Florence Price’s Fourth Symphony to local acclaim.
 He also completed a successful tenure as associate conductor of Fort Worth Symphony Orchestra, leading multiple community classics, pops, outdoor, bilingual and educational concerts, including collaborations with artists such as Time for Three and mezzo-soprano Cecilia Duarte.
 Additionally, he is also music director of Denver's Sphere Ensemble which explores the intersection of masterpieces of string ensemble music with multi-part custom arrangements from piano pieces, pop, rock and world music masters.
 The group’s recordings are available through all music streaming platforms.
-Alejandro also serves as acting concertmaster/principal second violin of West Texas Symphony and violinist of the Permian Basin and Chasqui Quartets, and he has also served as Freeman conducting fellow with Chicago Sinfonietta, associate conductor of Boulder Symphony and music director of Cantabile.
+Alejandro also served as acting concertmaster/principal second violin of West Texas Symphony and violinist of the Permian Basin String Quartet, and he has also served as Freeman conducting fellow with Chicago Sinfonietta, associate conductor of Boulder Symphony and music director of Cantabile.